aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/istructureddocumenttag/_index.md

 **Returns:**
 boolean - The corresponding  boolean  value.
-### getPlaceholder() {#getPlaceholder--}
+### getPlaceholder() {#getPlaceholder}
 ```
 public abstract BuildingBlock getPlaceholder()
 ```

-Gets the [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/istructureddocumenttag\#getXmlMapping--) element or the [isShowingPlaceholderText()](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText--) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText-boolean-) element is true.
+Gets the [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/istructureddocumenttag\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText-boolean) element is true.
 Can be null, meaning that the placeholder is not applicable for this Sdt.

 **Returns:**
-[BuildingBlock](../../com.aspose.words/buildingblock) - The [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/istructureddocumenttag\#getXmlMapping--) element or the [isShowingPlaceholderText()](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText--) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText-boolean-) element is true.
+[BuildingBlock](../../com.aspose.words/buildingblock) - The [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/istructureddocumenttag\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/istructureddocumenttag\#isShowingPlaceholderText-boolean) element is true.
-### getPlaceholderName() {#getPlaceholderName--}
+### getPlaceholderName() {#getPlaceholderName}
 ```
 public abstract String getPlaceholderName()
 ```